quicwg/ops-drafts/draft-ietf-quic-manageability.md

 a connection, and this renegotiation is not visible to the path.
 Using the connection ID as a flow key field for stateful treatment of flows may therefore cause undetectable and unrecoverable loss of state in the middle of a connection.
-Use of connection ID specifically discouraged for NAT applications.
+Use of connection IDs is specifically discouraged for NAT applications.

 ## Passive Network Performance Measurement and Troubleshooting